nmbrodnax/gender_proj/README.md

 #### Loading Data

-All first names analyzed are included in the 'output.csv' file.
+All first names analyzed are included in the *output.csv* file.
 Before running the analysis, I created a vector of unique names.

 #### Predicting Gender